Where to Buy

 Here's what other sites are saying:

-On Sale.
 Free Shipping.
-Ruffwear Climate Changer Jacket FEATURES of the Ruffwear Climate Changer Jacket 75% recycled/recyclable polyester fleece is lightweight and breathable Active fit for full range of motion Zippered closure for easy on/off Low-light visibility with reflective trim and light loop for attaching The Beacon
+Ruffwear Climate Changer Jacket FEATURES of the Ruffwear Climate Changer Jacket Warm, everyday fleece dog jacket for cold, clear conditions Provides warmth without bulk in.Sleevedin. style provides full coverage for maximum warmth and full range of motion Can be layered under other Ruffwear coats Zippered closure for high-performance fit Low-light visibility with reflective trim and light loop for attaching the beacon

 The Ruffwear Climate Changer is a recycled polyester fleece jacket that is ideal for keeping dogs warm on crisp, cool days.
 This fleece jacket can also be used as a base layer underneath Ruffwear's Quinzee Insulated Jacket for added warmth in extreme cold.
 A convenient zipper on the left side allows for easy on/off.
 Check out our Ruffwear Fit Guide to help find the proper fit for your dog.